riverkngo/riverkngo.github.io/pages/mydoc/mydoc_release_notes_50.md

 folder: mydoc
 ---

-## Unique sidebars for each product
+## Unique sidebars for each product Fun Stuff

 In previous versions of the theme, I built the theme to generate different outputs for different scenarios based on various filtering attributes that might include product, version, platform, and audience variants.